 I know the confusion, the fear and the isolation.
 I know how it feels to believe no one can truly know what you’re going through and that’s why I wanted to put some of my diaries out; in the small, vain hope, it may help someone not feel so alone.
 Please bear with me as I gradually update the site with the chapters of our story in the coming weeks and months.

-I learnt quite quickly that being a young professional, who’s in their twenties and thirties, also looking after a parent with young onset dementia, makes me a slight anomaly but I know I’m not the only one out there – this is why I’m looking to launch the TYFD Network.
+I learnt quite quickly that being a young professional, who’s in their twenties and thirties, also looking after a parent with young onset dementia, makes me a slight anomaly but I know I’m not the only one out there – this is why I’m launching the TYFD Network.

 I hope that this site will bring some small level of comfort or support, no matter the stage of your journey.